 The Citi Double Cash is one of the top cash back credit cards on the market today.
 It’s probably the most rewarding general rewards card you can get, as no other card issuer can match this unlimited 2% cash back on all purchases.

-The extra benefits are pretty basic for the most part, but the Price Rewind could save you some money if you use it often.
-And the personal concierge, which is rare to find on card like this, could come in very useful in certain situations.
+The extra benefits are pretty basic for the most part, and the personal concierge, which is rare to find on card like this, could come in very useful in certain situations.

 There’s also that balance transfer offer, which is one of the longest currently available on a credit card.
 That could potentially save you from spending hundreds of dollars on interest, or more.